Sawrz/docker-configs/mailu/README.md

     vim mailu.env
     ```

-1. Enter the gateway IP of your docker containers network in `SUBNET`.
+1. Enter the gateway IP of your Docker containers' network in `SUBNET`.
 If your gateway is `172.1.0.1`, for example,
    enter `172.1.0.1/16`.

 1. Set your domain for `DOMAIN`.
-For example, your webmail is reachable via `webmail.lazymedia.net`, you use for
+For example, your webmail is reachable via `webmail.lazymedia.net`, set `lazymedia.net` as `DOMAIN` .
-   `DOMAIN` `lazymedia.net`.

 1. Enter the URL you want your webmail to be reachable in `HOSTNAMES`, e.g., `webmail.lazymedia.net`.